 Implement an out of court binding dispute resolution process within the State HOA Office to resolve homeowner complaints with their HOA Board concering violations of State HOA law and/or HOA governing documents.
 This to be funded through HOA registratin fees of $1.75 - 2.00 per year per homeowner.
 The level of service in this process will be limited by the fee assessment and not require any taxpayer funding .
-Our proposal Flow chart Learn about dispute resolution .
+Our proposal Flow chart Learn about dispute resolution HOA Foreclsoure Reform: end the practice of allowing the sale of HOA foreclosed homes for pennies on the dollar and the related super lien that encourages this; limit attorney fees on collection and foreclosure actions; end the practice of HOA's depending on fines and fees for revenue; and provide for an affordable out of court dispute resolution process for hommeowners to contest all actions leading up to foreclosure. .
 Require the HOA Registration process to include a requirement that each HOA download all HOA official documentation into a State HOA data base: Spcifically but not limited to documentation required by DORA in the Contract to Buy and Sell Real Estate.
 Improve the HOA Registration process to collect and publish on State HOA Office web site: each HOA'sproperty management company with the address, telephone number and email address; a certification that all Board members read their own HOA governing documents and viewed the State HOA Office's most current public presentation on HOA governance and have transmitted to the Office copies of all official documents required by DORA to be provided home buyers as defined in the Contract to Buy and Sell Real Estate.

 Revive the HOA property manager (PM) licensing program that was vetoed in 2019.
 Improve upon the previous program: require PMs to provide detailed receipts to home owners they bill and a statement on invoice and in contracts with HOAs indicating that such billing represents work not reimbursed to them with their contract with the HOA and such charges are unique and extraordinary, including billings for HOA Home Sale Transfer Fees, and not previously paid for with HOA monthly assessments